 - Eat warming spices in your foods, such as basil, ginger, turmeric, garlic, and cayenne.

 - Eat antioxidant foods, including fruits (such as blueberries, cherries, and tomatoes), and vegetables (such as squash and bell peppers).

 - Eat more hot soups made with fresh vegetables.

 - Avoid coffee and other stimulants, alcohol, and especially tobacco.
 Tobacco causes blood vessels to constrict and may increase risk to hypothermia.

 - Drink 6 - 8 glasses of filtered water daily.
 Hydration is important in reducing problems from cold exposure.

-- Exercise at least 30 minutes daily, 5 days a week.
-(Courtesy of UM Medical.)
+- Exercise at least 30 minutes daily, 5 days a week.4

 With a food supply for The Ready Store, you'll be rest-assured that your food is giving you enough calories and doesn't taste like a cardboard box.

 Besides a cardboard box, you could stock up on some other items.